sdhutchins/phd-research-template/docs/README.md

 - **Build errors**: Check that all files referenced in `mkdocs.yml` exist
 - **Missing styles**: Ensure `extra.css` is in the correct location
 - **Math rendering**: Verify MathJax configuration in `mathjax.js`
+- **GitHub Pages not updating**: Check that the gh-pages branch exists and GitHub Pages is configured correctly

 ## Key Features for Reproducibility